MarcoIeni/release-plz/website/docs/config.md

   In this case, every package is published as soon as you commit it.
-  Also, if you merge your PRs with the [squash](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/incorporating-changes-from-a-pull-request/about-pull-request-merges#squash-and-merge-your-commits) strategy, there could be a race condition if you merge another PR before `release-plz release` finished on the main branch.
+  Also, if you merge your PRs with the [squash](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/incorporating-changes-from-a-pull-request/about-pull-request-merges#squash-and-merge-your-commits) strategy, there could be a race condition if you merge a PR before `release-plz release` finished on the main branch.
 For more info about this issue, see [what commit is released](./usage/release.md#what-commit-is-released).
   :::